Buyer's Guide - UK

 - Bidding security deposit dependant on the property Guide Price

-- Administration fee of £1,000 (inc. VAT) required for each property you wish to bid on
+- Administration fee is applicable for each property you wish to bid on

 Your funds are held in a secure bank account until the property has been sold.
 Please note that if you are not the successful bidder, your bidding security deposit and administration fee will be returned to you in full within five working days.